-Drainage: Moderately well drained.
-Water will perch on the subsoil clay, but the profile rarely retention capacity of surface soil is poor, due to low clay and organic matter levels.
+Drainage Moderately well drained.
+Water will perch on the subsoil clay, but the profile rarely remains saturated for more than a few days.

+Fertility Inherent fertility is moderate, as indicated by the exchangeable cation data.
+Nutrient retention capacity of surface soil is poor, due to low clay and organic matter levels.
 At the sampling site, phosphorus, copper and zinc are deficient.

-Fertility: Inherent fertility is moderate, as indicated by the exchangeable cation data.
-Nutrient pH: Neutral at surface, strongly alkaline in subsoil, and strongly acidic in sandy substrate.
+рН Neutral at surface, strongly alkaline in subsoil, and strongly acidic in sandy substrate.

-Rooting depth: 50 cm in the pit.
+Rooting depth 50 cm in the pit.

-Barriers to root growth:
+Barriers to root growth

 Physical: Coarsely structured dispersive clay subsoil prevents uniform root distribution.

 Chemical: High pH and sodicity from 30 cm affect root growth.

-Waterholding capacity: Approximately 60 mm in rootzone.
+Water holding capacity Approximately 60 mm in root zone.

 Seedling emergence: Good.

 Workability: Good.

-Erosion Potential:
+Erosion Potential

 Water: Low

 Wind: Moderately low.